ibigbug/ibigbug.github.com/about.md

 ## About

 Hi!
 My name is **Yuwei Ba**.
-I'm not a fullstack engineer but I'm familiar with web application development and deployment.
+I'm a SRE at Microsoft Azure, fan of Web technology, Networking, container(Docker, Kubernetes), Distributed System.

 I love computer and programming and learn them on my own.